 - Custom Options

-Exago supports a Custom SQL type Entity.
+Exago supports a Custom SQL type Data Object.
 Objects of this type are very similar to pre-defined database views.
 They consist of a SQL statement, have an implied field schema and return a relational value.

 There are a few differences from traditional database views however.